-A motorist should stay alert for toll booth signs and begin reducing speed early, as traffic may be backed up at the booth.
+A motorist should stay alert for toll booth signs an degin reducing speed early, as traffic may be backed up at the booth.
 Green lights or signals will highlight open booths.
-A motorist should be aware of EZ Pass booths and lanes, including highspeed EZ Pass lanes.
-When exiting toll booths, a motorist should search traffic to both sides for merging potential, accelerate smoothly and adjust speed.
+A motorist should be aware of EZ Pass booths an danes, including highspeed EZ Pass lanes.
+When exiting toll booths, a motorist should search traffic to both sides for merging potential, accelerate smoothly an dadjust speed.